Cathedral of Our Merciful Saviour

 Come and Make Life Long Friends at the Cathedral!

-Welcome to the Cathedral
+Welcome to the Cathedral!

 September 2006 was the dedication of the new Cathedral Cloister that connects the Romanesque style Guild House with the neo-Gothic Cathedral.
 This space is more than a passage way between buildings.
 The Cathedral Cloister is a beautiful gathering space with new bathrooms and historical displays.
-Its doors are the new main entrance to the First Cathedral.
+It’s doors are the new main entrance to the First Cathedral.
 We have hosted many regional, ecumenical and city events in the Cathedral Cloister the last four months.
 We will continue the process of hosting a variety of groups and events to get people in the Cathedral.
 We hope to promote congregational growth by making our Cathedral a public gathering venue for the greater Faribault area.

-If you’re looking for a church home – please give us a try!
-We welcome everyone at the Cathedral and follow the National Episcopal slogan: “There are no outcasts in the Episcopal church.”
+If you're looking for a church home -- please give us a try!
+We welcome everyone at the Cathedral and follow the National Episcopal slogan: "There are no outcasts in the Episcopal church."
 We hope to see you soon!

 Yours in Christ,